 Advantages of Becoming Citizen of Montenegro

 When you acquire second citizenship, you and your members of your family enjoy full citizenship for life, which can be passed on to future generations by descent.
-You and you family can reside in Montenegro all the year around and enjoy low tax jurisdiction (both in corporate and personal aspects).
-In November 2009 EU canceled visas for citizens of Serbia, Macedonia, and Montenegro, and on December 19, 2009 the decision came into force.
+You and your family can reside in Montenegro all the year around and enjoy low tax jurisdiction (both in corporate and personal aspects).
+In November 2009, European Union canceled visas for citizens of Serbia, Macedonia, and Montenegro, and on December 19, 2009 the decision came into force.
 So, passport of Montenegro allows visa-free travel to all of the Schengen countries in Europe.
 Moreover, it allows visa-free travel to Russia.
 Montenegro has applied for EU membership and in the future (until 2013) it will become a full member state of the EU, and consequently citizenship of Montenegro will become EU-citizenship.
 As we know, citizen of any EU-country can reside, work, and do business in any other EU-country, including the UK, Austria, Germany, and France.

 Questions related to obtaining of citizenship-by-investment in Montenegro:

 Question: I have been researching citizenship via investment in Montenegro and came across your site (good info, by the way).
 I was wondering if you would be willing to answer a few questions, if possible.
 Do you know of an expected date of EU membership for Montenegro?
 Do you have any updated information on the reformation of this program as it relates to dates or timeframes?
 Are the expected changes (investment or investment + donation) currently being considered on a case-by-case basis or will they only come into effect with a formal announcement of the new and evolved program?
 I know that there are a variety of variables, but from a simplistic and high level beyond fees, what are some of the advantages to Montenegro versus St. Kitts or Dominica?